dmbarbour/glas/docs/GlasDesign.md

 I'm very interested in automatic provenance tracking, i.e. such that we can robustly trace a value to its contributing sources.
 I still don't have a good idea about how to approach this without huge overheads.

+## Change Proposals

 ### Bitstring Operators?
-Dropped.
+Removal Accepted.

 Each node in a bitstring has one or zero outbound edges, each labeled 0 or 1, forming a string such as `01100101` to represent a byte.
 Initially, I defined list ops for bitstrings, blen, bjoin, bsplit.
 Additionally, a few bitwise ops, e.g. bmax is bitwise-or, bmin is bitwise-and, bneg negates each bit, and beq is a negated bitwise-exclusive-or.
 Seven ops total.

 However, in practice I almost never want these operators.
 The conventional uses of bitwise ops are for representing, observing, and manipulating flags, or possibly bit-banging for cryptography.
 In Glas systems, flags are instead represented as a record of labels, one label per flag.
 The list ops aren't very useful since I still need to construct or process bitstrings using loops.
 Cryptography needs acceleration anyways.

-### Simplifying Arithmetic
+### Simplifying Arithmetic?
+Accepted.

 Originally the arithmetic operators will preserve sizes of bitstring inputs, i.e. producing sum and carry or product and overflow.
 If we multiply a 16-bit number by a 32-bit number, then product is 16 bits and overflow is 32 bits.
 If we add an 8-bit number to a 32-bit number, sum is 8 bits and carry is 32 bits.
-Similarly, quotient and remainder would be sized matching dividend and divisor respectively.
+If we divide  32-bit by 16-bit, the quotient is 32-bit and remainder is 16-bits.
+Subtraction was a weird exception, perhaps should have reduced smaller number to zero and reduce the other equally.

-In theory, this could simplify static analysis of memory requirements.
-In practice, it is awkward to work around size constraints on numbers by default, especially knowing that lists don't have any particular size limit.
-I've decided to more simply use variable-size natural numbers in all cases.
-We can potentially defer fixed-width number processing to an accelerator.
+In theory, this might simplify static allocation of memory.
+But I found it too awkward to be dealing with arbitrary boundaries on numbers within Glas, especially in context of list 'len' not having a fixed width.
+I've decided to use variable-sized numbers by default, and leave fixed-width arithmetic to acceleration of abstract CPUs.

+I'm interested in removing arithmetic operators entirely, leave this to user-defined code and accelerators.

+### Eliminating List Operators?
+Accepted.

+Instead of list operators as primitives, use accelerators.
+Make this a default example for accelerators while we're at it.
+This also enables elimination of arithmetic ops.

+### Eliminating Arithmetic Operators?
+Accepted.

+Let's use accelerators for these, too.

+This leaves the primitive data manipulations as get, put, and del - all very simple to comprehend and implement.

+### Reorder 'put'?
+Accepted.

+Prior order of 'put' arguments was `Record Value Label -- Record`.
+Now is `Value Record Label -- Record`.
+This significantly reduces the amount of dip and swap operations required for common patterns using 'put'.